timothy-welch/timothy-welch/README.md

 - 👋 Hi, I’m @timothy-welch
-- 👀 I’m interested in economics, finance, public policy, data science, and the English Premier League
+- 👀 I’m interested in economics, finance, data science, and the English Premier League
-- 🌱 Always diving deeper into R and Python
+- 🌱 Always diving deeper into R, Python, and SQL

 <!---
 timothy-welch/timothy-welch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.